 - 1. New structures shall provide a roof pitch no less than two and one-half (2-1/2) inches of vertical rise for each twelve (12) inches of horizontal run. - a.
 Mansard roofs shall be prohibited. - 2.
 SB 9 units resulting from alterations or additions to an existing structure shall provide the same roof form, material, and color as the existing structure. - 3.
-New buildings shall provide a roofing material that is consistent with the predominant roofing material throughout the neighborhood. - 4.
-Roof material and color shall be consistent throughout the entirety of the roof.

-- 5. Overhanging eaves shall extend a minimum of twelve (12) inches beyond the supporting wall. - 6.
-The roof form and materials of garages shall match the materials and detailing of primary and SB 9 units. - 7.
+New buildings shall provide a roofing material that is the same as the predominant roofing material throughout properties within 100 feet. - 4.
+Roof material and color shall be the same throughout the entirety of the roof. - 5.
+Overhanging eaves shall extend a minimum of twelve (12) inches beyond the supporting wall. - 6.
+The roof form and materials of garages shall be the same as the materials and detailing of primary and SB 9 units. - 7.
 Exceptions.
-Exceptions may be granted by the Director to accommodate a complete architectural style or alternative roof forms and detailing that complement the architectural character of existing development. - 8.
-Roof-mounted solar installations. - a.
-Roof-mounted solar installations shall meet the following: - i.
-Nonreflective surfaces; - ii.
-Low profile which in all cases shall be lower than the ridgeline.
+Exceptions may be granted by the Director to accommodate a complete architectural style or alternative roof forms and detailing that complement the architectural character of existing development.